The next gen consoles then and now

 Finished with the Next Gen — A jumble of an article

 I have had an Xbox 360 for about three months.
 Under normal circumstances such a short period of time would never be enough to wear down the novelty of this fantastic new toy.
 However, about three weeks ago tragedy struck.
 (No red circles were involved, the box works fine).
 I accidentally deleted about 25 hours worth of progress in one of my all time favorite games: Culdcept.
 The second I realized what I had done, I almost vomited from grief.
 I had gotten more than halfway through the game collecting about 300 of the 500 available cards, and all of it went up in smoke with a simple misclick.
 For the following week I could not bring myself to play another game.
-I could not even look at my Xbox without feeling a pang of regret. → Read the rest
+I could not even look at my Xbox without feeling a pang of regret. → Ultima IV: Quest of the Avatarticle

 All you ever need to know about Japan